11 days / 10 nights – through NorthWest 11 days motorbike tour.

 Day 7: Sapa – Bac Ha. ~120 km, ~4 h.

 The ride from Sapa to Bac Ha takes ~4 hours, down from Sapa to Lao Cai (34 km) and then up to Bac Ha (70 km) with stunning landscape.
 We check in a hotel before having lunch.
 In the afternoon, we trek to Lung Phinh village of Flower H’mong people.
 Stay overnight in Bac Ha.

 Day 8: Bac Ha – Xin Man. ~50 km, ~3 h.

-Minor roads and tracks, lost in the mountain.
-Flower H’mong savagely impose their bright colours in these wild vastnesses.
+Minor roads and tracks, we are lost in the mountain.
+Flower H’mong savagely imposes their bright colours in these wild vastness.
 This road allows us to have time to stop and admire the footpaths going through wild bushes.
 We can visit Can Cau market, located at the heart of a mountainous circus and very close to the Chinese border.
 In particular, this is the place the ethnic groups on each side of the border meet every Saturday morning.

 Day 9: Xin Man – Luc Yên. ~200 km, ~8 h.

 In general, today you ride long but on easy roads.
 In particular, the landscapes are very varied, always skirting the border to finish in triumph in the valley of the palm trees of Luc Yen, at the Dao and Tay.
 Stay in guest-house, simple as at home.
 If the invaluable stones interest you, the ruby rate/rhythm the life of the borough as of 5h of the morning at the market of the stones.